Free Basic Payment Account scheme for people in a situation of vulnerability or at risk of financial exclusion.

 a) Gross economic income per family unit calculated on an annual basis may not exceed the following thresholds:

-1.º In the case of people who do not form part of any family unit, twice the Public Income Indicator for Multiple Purposes for twelve payments in force at the time the application is filed.
+1.º In the case of people who do not form part of any family unit, thrice the Public Income Indicator for Multiple Purposes for twelve payments in force at the time the application is filed.

-b) No members who make up the family unit may hold any direct or indirect titles of ownership or rights in rem on any real property, apart from the main residence, or be the actual owners of any companies
+b) No members who make up the family unit may hold any direct or indirect titles of ownership or rights in rem on any real property, apart from the main residence, or be the actual owners of any companies.

 * In order to determine the concept of "family unit" in its various forms, the provisions set forth in Article 82 of Act 35/2006 of 28 November on Personal Income Tax and partially amending the Corporation Tax, Non-Residents' Income Tax and Wealth Tax Acts shall apply, though for the purposes set forth in the aforementioned Royal Decree 164/2019, civil partnerships formed in accordance with the legal requirements that apply to them shall be dealt with in the same way as spouses who are not legally separated.